Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 |143.2

-- Creighton has a 6-4 record against the spread while going 6-4 overall in its last 10 contests.
+- Creighton has a 6-4 record against the spread while going 6-4 overall over its last 10 contests.

-- In their past 10 games, the Bluejays have hit the over six times.
+- In their past 10 games, the Bluejays have gone over the total six times.

-- Princeton has an 8-2 record against the spread while going 8-2 overall over its past 10 contests.

-- The Tigers have gone over the total in five of their past 10 outings.

 - Creighton is 13-8 against the spread and 17-6 overall when scoring more than 67.9 points.